Discover Cyclades : Geography

 Landscapes and resources

-The Cyclades are characterized by hilly, arid and scrubby landscapes.
-Despite the presence of springs, the rivers are dry most of the year and water must be imported from the mainland or desalinated locally for the needs of tourism.
+The Cyclades are characterized by hilly, arid, garrigue-covered landscapes.
+Despite the presence of springs, the rivers are dry for most of the year, and water has to be imported from the mainland or desalinated locally to meet the needs of tourism.
 Everywhere except Naxos.
-It is the largest, the most mountainous and the only island to be self-sufficient in water.
-It has the highest point of the archipelago with the mount Zas (Zeus) which reaches 1 004 m of altitude as well as three coastal rivers on the eastern coast.
-There are also green areas in Amorgos, Paros, Andros or Kea, which was the cradle of the silk culture in Europe during the Antiquity.
-As for the beaches, they are most often composed of fine white sand.
-But in Santorini, bathers can enjoy a small red sand beach and a large black sand beach.
-Thanks to their volcanic past, the Cyclades have benefited from numerous resources such as the white marble of Paros and Naxos, famous since the Neolithic period and still exploited, the obsidian of Milos, a vitreous stone which was used to polish statues, or the gold and silver mines of Sifnos and Serifos, now abandoned.
-The volcanic soils of Santorini produce incomparable white wines thanks to unique grape varieties, assyrtiko, athiri and aidini: the vine grows here at ground level and survives only on the morning dew.
+Naxos is the largest, most mountainous and only island to be self-sufficient in water.
+It boasts the archipelago's highest point, Mount Zas (Zeus), at 1,004 m, as well as three coastal rivers on the eastern coast.
+There are also green areas on Amorgos, Paros, Andros and Kea, which was the cradle of silk cultivation in Europe in ancient times.
+As for the beaches, they are mostly made up of fine white sand.
+But on Santorini, bathers can enjoy a small red sand beach and a large black sand beach.
+Thanks to their volcanic past, the Cyclades have benefited from numerous resources, such as the white marble of Paros and Naxos, famous since the Neolithic age and still mined today, the obsidian of Milos, a glassy stone used to polish statues, and the now-abandoned gold and silver mines of Sifnos and Serifos.
+Santorini's volcanic soils, meanwhile, produce incomparable white wines thanks to the unique Assyrtiko, Athiri and Aidini grape varieties: here, vines grow low to the ground and survive solely on morning dew.

 Earthquakes